benbuckman/node-kml-reduce-density/README.md

       --out     write to new KML file                                             [required] --reduce  Preserve 1/N coordinates.
 1=all, 4=25%, 10=10%.
 Default 2 (50%).  [required]  [default: 2]

+## Adaptations

+- Version that also checks the distance between points: https://gist.github.com/1709189